-As a unique specialist in small business workers' compensation, we are both well-positioned and well-capitalized to further react to the favorable trends and opportunities that we are seeing.
-While workers' compensation pricing remains competitive, the line also remains profitable.
+As a unique specialist in small and select business workers' compensation, we are both well-positioned and well-capitalized to quickly react to the favorable trends and opportunities that we are seeing.
+While workers' compensation pricing remains competitive, the line remains profitable.
+Loss costs continue to decline, driven by decreases in claim frequency and moderate changes in claim severity.
 Tailwinds from increased hiring and wages, especially in the leisure and hospitality industry-where we have always had a strong presence-are benefiting workers' compensation, and medical inflation has remained moderate relative to other categories.